candlepin/candlepin.github.io/docs/subscription-manager/design_overview.md

 ---
-title: Design Overview
+title: Design overview
 ---

-# Design Overview
+# Design overview

 subscription-manager is a CLI tool, a DBus server, and a DNF plugin.